 Consulting Surgeon means a Medical Practitioner who is recognised by the Medical Board of Australia or by Medicare Australia as a Specialist Surgeon or Specialist in orthopaedic surgery and who is registered with the Australian Health Practitioner Regulation Authority as a Specialist in surgery in their chosen field.
 It also includes a Surgeon or Orthopaedic Surgeon who is a staff member at a public hospital providing services at that public hospital.
-The medical practitioner must not be suspended or disqualified from practice under any relevant law and the medical practitioner's registration must not be limited or subject to any condition imposed as a result of a disciplinary process.
+In accordance with section 60(2A)(d) of the Act, the employer will not be liable for the treatment provided if the treatment or service is provided by a Medical Practitioner who is suspended or disqualified from practice under any relevant law or the Medical Practitioner's registration is limited or subject to any condition imposed as a result of a disciplinary process.